geneontology/annotation_extensions/doc/exists_during.md

 ||

 Note that an experiment that supports 'CC exists\_during BP' may also support an annotation of the ['BP occurs\_in CC'](https://github.com/geneontology/annotation_extensions/blob/master/doc/occurs_in.md#specifying-the-subcellular-location-in-which-a-process-happens) pattern.

-Also see the [go-discuss mailing list](http://fafner.stanford.edu/pipermail/go-discuss/2011-March/005560.html) for more information.

 Using examples to demonstrate [Folding\_and\_Unfolding](http://wiki.geneontology.org/index.php/Folding_and_Unfolding) using the relationship exists\_during
 -------------------------------------------------------------------------------------------------------------------------------